 Have you ever needed to send an email whilst ensuring that no one else but the recipient can see its content?
 Are you generally concerned with sharing private or potentially valuable information over email?
 If this is the case, then you might consider using ProtonMail.
 But what is ProtonMail, how does it function and is it really as secure as it is claimed to be?

 The idea behind ProtonMail

-ProtonMail is a secure email service developed in Switzerland.
+ProtonMail, now grown into Proton, is a secure email service developed in Switzerland.
 One of the main features of ProtonMail is the end-to-end encryption in the ProtonMail scope.
 This encryption process allows ProtonMail users to send and receive emails with other ProtonMail users, the content of which no one else can see.
 This is due to the fact only the user with the corresponding decryption key can decipher the original message.
 Furthermore, this also means that not even ProtonMail can view the information contained in any of the messages that are sent through the service.
 Ultimately, this is why it is regarded as highly secure and very protective of its users’ data.

 How does this encryption work?

 We have already mentioned that ProtonMail is an encrypted email service, but how does the technology behind it work?
 The answer is simple - by using a combination of public-key cryptography and symmetric encryption.
 To explain further, when you create an account, your browser will create two separate keys - one public and one private.
 The public key will be used to encrypt your user data such as email, whereas the private key will be utilized to decipher it once a symmetric key relationship has been established with another user.
 This process of symmetric key assignment is similar to that of Tor, which we have already covered in one of our previous posts - here.
 When an email is sent from one user to another, it is immediately encrypted with the recipient's public key.
 When they log in, their private key deciphers the email message allowing them to view its content.